-We have already covered the password recovery tool for Opera browser.
+We have already covered the password recovery tool for the Opera browser.
 PasswordFox is yet another password recovery tool – but for Mozilla Firefox.
 It allows you to view the user names and passwords stored by Mozilla Firefox.
 It is a very handy utility to have around and can be a great life-saver should you forget or lose the passwords stored in your Firefox browser.

 - Memory leak fixation that occurred on every refresh